nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX [r/ROLE] [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​
          [h/HOURS] [d/DONATED_AMOUNT] [ped/PARTNERSHIP_END_DATE]`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * The result of an edit can be identical to the original person, but it **cannot be identical to any other existing user in the address book**.